Pressure (play)

 Pressure is a 2014 play written by David Haig, based on true events that took place during World War II.
 It centres on the true story of James Stagg and the weather forecasts that determined the date of the D-Day landings as part of Operation Overlord.
 The personal and military stresses of Stagg, the tensions between the teams with different weather forecasts for the date of the proposed D-Day, and the events of the 72 hours leading up to D-Day are explored throughout the play.
-It premiered at the Royal Lyceum Theatre in Edinburgh in May 2014, and made its West End premiere at the Ambassadors Theatre in June 2018.
-The play made its North American premiere at the Royal Alexandra Theatre in Toronto in January 2023.
+It premiered at the Royal Lyceum Theatre in Edinburgh in May 2014, and had its West End premiere at the Ambassadors Theatre in June 2018.
+The play had its North American premiere at the Royal Alexandra Theatre in Toronto in January 2023.

 Premise

-The play is set in 1944 during World War II, at Southwick House, which was the headquarters of the Allied Expeditionary Force The Allied forces, being led by General Dwight D. Eisenhower, are looking to invade continental Europe from Britain.
+The play is set in 1944 during World War II, at Southwick House, which was the headquarters of the Allied Expeditionary Force The Allied forces, led by General Dwight D. Eisenhower, are looking to invade continental Europe from Britain.

 The 72-hour period leading up to the launch of Operation Overlord is fraught with stress and tensions over the date of the proposed D-Day.
 Recognizing the notoriously dangerous conditions of the English channel, General Eisenhower employs two meteorologists to advise him on which date would be best to launch the invasion.
 Group captain James Stagg is the chief meteorologist, who has extensively studied weather patterns in the North Atlantic and understands the volatility of Northern European weather.
-American weatherman Irving P. Krick (here portrayed as Stagg's assistant) analyzes historic weather patterns and cycles to predict future weather conditions.
+American weatherman Irving P. Krick (here portrayed as Stagg's assistant) analyses historic weather patterns and cycles to predict future weather conditions.

-Despite a prolonged heat wave, Stagg is convinced the weather conditions will suddenly deteriorate sharply on June 5, the current date of the proposed D-Day, and that the planned invasion should therefore be postponed.
-Meanwhile, Krick believes forecasts of a calm sunny day on June 5 and believes the plans should proceed as usual.
+Despite a prolonged heat wave, Stagg is convinced that the weather conditions will suddenly deteriorate sharply on June 5, the current date of the proposed D-Day, and that the planned invasion should therefore be postponed.
+Meanwhile, Krick believes forecasts of a calm sunny day on June 5 and believes that the plans should proceed as usual.
 While attempting to convince Eisenhower that his forecast of the weather conditions is correct, Stagg struggles with his own fear of potentially getting the forecast wrong.